OpenRockets/web-dev-error-solutions/errors/css/css-challenge-recreate-a-simple-pricing-table/README.md

 # 🐞 CSS Challenge: Recreate a Simple Pricing Table

 This challenge focuses on creating a clean and responsive pricing table using CSS.
-We'll use standard CSS3 for the styling, focusing on fundamental concepts like flexbox for layout and responsive design principles.
-While Tailwind CSS could be used for faster development,  this example sticks to pure CSS3 to illustrate the core concepts.
+We'll leverage CSS Grid for layout and some basic CSS properties for styling.
+No frameworks like Tailwind CSS will be used for this example to focus on fundamental CSS principles.

-## Description of the Styling
+**Description of the Styling:**

-The pricing table will have three columns representing different pricing tiers: Basic, Pro, and Premium.
-Each tier will have a title, a list of features, a price, and a call-to-action button.
-The styling will emphasize visual clarity and a modern aesthetic.
-We will aim for responsiveness, ensuring the table adapts well to different screen sizes.
+The pricing table will consist of three columns representing different pricing plans (Basic, Pro, and Premium).
+Each plan will have a title, a price, a list of features, and a call to action button.
+The styling will emphasize clarity and visual separation between the plans.
+We'll use subtle gradients and shadows for visual appeal.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>